 What is an SPF soft fail?

-The SPF soft fail is a weak statement that the host is most probably not authorized.
-The domain has not issued a stronger, more definitive practice that results in a “fail.”
-This is generally done by appending a ~all mechanism to an SPF record.
+An SPF soft fail is a status result that means that the senders IP address is probably not authorized.
+The domain owner has not issued a more definitive restriction that results in a stronger “fail.”
+This is can be accomplished by adding an ~all mechanism to your SPF record.

-When this element is examined, any IP address not listed within your SPF policy will result in a soft fail.
+Therefore, any IP address that is not listed in your SPF policy will result in a soft fail.

 An SPF soft fail may be viewed as a pass or fail, depending on how you configure DMARC in your email server.